goeldner/swift-screenshot-scribbler/README.md

 --background-color "#0099FF"
 ```

 Some options also support gradients, i.e. the `--background-color` and `--screenshot-border-color`.
 For gradients, at least two colors have to be defined.
-The colors are rendered from top to bottom.
+The colors are rendered from top to bottom by default.

 Linear gradients: